 The abuses that transpired on the mission field in Asia, God has stepped in and dramatically healed.
-Every part of my life has been transformed, from how I relate to the ongoing limitations of my strokes (allowing God ongoing room to bring about several significant physical healings in my body, added to all He did in 2017; and grace to live to the fullest in areas where limitations yet remain), to my views on of self and pleasing God, like headcovering (a practice I no longer observe).
+Every part of my life has been transformed, from how I relate to the ongoing limitations of my strokes (allowing God ongoing room to bring about several significant physical healings in my body, added to all He has done since 2017; and grace to live to the fullest in areas where limitations yet remain), to my views on of self and pleasing God, like headcovering (a practice I no longer observe).

 What was done to me when my parents were targeted by the enemy, was done “in the name of worship.”
 This abuse has messed with my head and heart for decades.
 I finally know, deep down in the deepest parts of my heart, that I am a daughter of King Jesus.
 I am learning what it means to worship in spirit and in truth.